 Unicount online company formation service uses the Estonian Business Register API that has a limitation of one physical person as a founder.
 This means that our online formation service is not suitable for everyone looking to set up a company in Estonia.
-There is an alternative to register the company through the e-Business Register with our virtual office and contact person service.
+There is an alternative to register the company through the e-Business Register with Unicount virtual office or contact person service subscription.

 This article shows step-by-step how to register a company through the e-Business Register in a situation where there are: